An analysis of Augustine’s writings on speaking in tongues.

 see the next article, Augustine on Tongues and the Donatists

-Or the actual English translations of the important texts by Augustine relating to the Christian dogma of tongues, Augustine on the Tongues of Pentecost in English. ■
+Or the actual English translations of the important texts by Augustine relating to the Christian doctrine of tongues, Augustine on the Tongues of Pentecost in English. ■

 References [ + ]